wxvedev/mp_utils/README.md

 # MainPower Utils

-## Description

-This is a small addon that adds some useful functions to the mainpower server.
+This is a small addon that adds some useful functions to the mainpower framework.

 ## Features

 - Discord Rich Presence
 - Removal of native GTAV things such as: Local cops, dispatch and wanted level.

+More coming soon...

 ## Installation